abhinav-upadhyay/intro-to-tensorflow/README.md

-# intro-to-tensorflow
-Introduction to TensorFlow
+Notebooks for a session I gave on introduction to TensorFlow at my office.